 The SBOL chair has also organized an international advisory panel comprising a range of experts in standards and synthetic biology.
 The panel will provide an external perspective for SBOL, with advice on how SBOL can grow to meet the needs of the wider community.

-The SBOL Advisory Panel is currently (listed alphabetically):
+The SBOL Advisory Board is currently (listed alphabetically):

 The SBOL Industrial Consortium is a pre-competitive organization of companies (or similar non-company organizations) investing in the SBOL community.
 As the SBOL Industrial Consortium operates pre-competitively, all products of activities supported by the SBOL Industrial Consortium shall be free, open, and support the core values of the SBOL community.

 The SBOL Industrial Consortium will organize an Industrial Advisory Board to provide an industrial perspective on SBOL.
 The SBOL Chair shall hold quarterly meetings with the Industrial Advisory Board.
 These meetings (which may co-occur with Steering Committee Meetings) should be open and their minutes should be reported to the SBOL Development Group.

 Subject to these constraints, the SBOL Industrial Consortium is otherwise organized independently and operates under its own internal governance.
 Similarly, membership in the SBOL Industrial Consortium neither implies nor impairs membership in the SBOL Development Group.

 Before any election, there is a nomination period of 5 working days.
 All members of the SBOL Development Group are eligible for all offices (except those that are term-limited).
 Any member can self-nominate or can nominate any other member.
 Voting runs for 5 working days, starting at the end of the nomination period.
 All members of the SBOL Development Group are eligible to vote.
 Candidates are elected by plurality.